guidance-guarantee-programme/pension_guidance/content/appointments.md

 Call 0300 330 1001 (from outside the UK: +44 20 3733 3495).

-Opening hours: 8am and 10pm, every day.
+Opening hours: 8am to 10pm, every day.

 Calls cost the same as a normal call - if your calls are free, it’s included.